ryanwestby/ryanwestby.github.io/about.md

 <p>Hello!</p>

-<p>I'm a software engineer living in Portland, OR and I love the work that I do.</p>
+<p>I'm a software engineer living in Portland, Oregon and I love the work that I do.</p>

 <p>Outside of coding: climbing, guitar, and my rescue dog take up my free time.
 I love to talk movies, books, and games.